 = 324 – 20.4 = 303.2 mm

-However, this calculation is just theoretical, as pipes have a wall thickness tolerance which is generally +/-12.5% for American Society of Mechanical Engineers (ASME) pipes.
+However, this calculation is just theoretical, as pipes have a wall thickness tolerance that is generally +/-12.5% for American Society of Mechanical Engineers (ASME) pipes.
 Hence the actual ID of a given pipe may differ by +/- 12.5% from the theoretical value.

-Whereas, Steel Tube is a round, rectangular, squared or oval hollow section used for pressure equipment, mechanical applications, and for instrumentation systems.
+Whereas, Steel Tube is a round, rectangular, squared, or oval hollow section used for pressure equipment, mechanical applications, and for instrumentation systems.

 Steel tube often incorporates different alloys such as aluminum, manganese, titanium, and tungsten.
 Steel tubes can be Electric Resistant Welded (ERW) or seamless.
 Seamless tubes